blakmagjick/BooksomBuddies-Flask/README.md

 [ ] Dark mode

 ## Suggested Functionality From Test Users
-[x] Original Poster can delete any comments on their post. \
+[x] Original Poster can delete any comments on their post \
-[ ] Send out an email after registration to confirm it went through [ ] Have user messaging if someone tries to login and they haven't registered before
+[ ] Send out an email after registration to confirm it went through \
+[ ] Have user messaging - if someone tries to login and they haven't registered before

 ## Bugs/Unsolved Problems
-[ ] When someone who doesn’t have a profile logs in, the Create New Profile component doesn’t show up until the page is refreshed.
+[x] When someone who doesn’t have a profile logs in, the Create New Profile component doesn’t show up until the page is refreshed \
+[ ] Each child in a list should have a unique "key" prop warning \
+[ ] Move the Create New Profile to top of the page

 ## Future Features
 [ ] Add ISBN to Book Model \
 [ ] Amazon Affiliate link \
-[ ] Forum shows list of posts by title, and all information comes up when clicked
+[ ] Forum shows list of posts by title, and all information comes up when clicked \
+[ ] Have single profile pages with more information than just the all profiles page